 For significant recent cases please refer to the main Profile or to Cases and News.

-Harriet also relishes the work she does on small scale proposals in sensitive locations which raise challenging legal and planning issues.
+Harriet also works on small scale proposals in sensitive locations which raise challenging legal and planning issues.
 Examples include alterations to dwellings which are listed buildings, river-edge development adjoining the Thames, and assets of community value.

 - Secretary of State accepts legal error and proposes that permission for controversial coal mine be quashed, but developer fights on12 Jul 2024